Muzaka chronicles: Context

 The chronicle is dedicated to Gjon writing to his descendants about the history and family.
-He mentions that Andrea II Muzaka had been getting wind of the activities of King Vukashin and assembled a “great army” with Barons, Nobles and friends.
-As the day dawned, Vukašin was “vanquished” and captured in battle alongside a son of his called ‘Duslandi’.
-After the victory, he mentions that the Byzantine Emperor was rejoiced that Andrea II had defeated his “worst foe” and the emperor bestowed him a coat of arms of a double-headed eagle crowned with a star on top.
+He mentions that Andrea II Muzaka had been getting wind of the activities of King Vukashin and assembled a "great army2 with Barons, Nobles and friends.
+As the day dawned, Vukašin was "vanquished" and captured in battle alongside a son of his called 'Duslandi'.
+After the victory, he mentions that the Byzantine Emperor was rejoiced that Andrea II had defeated his "worst foe" and the emperor bestowed him a coat of arms of a double-headed eagle crowned with a star on top.
 He was also given the title Despot of Epirus.

 Within the chronicle, the death of Andrea II mentions that the land he owned was divided by his three sons, Gjin I Muzaka, Teodor II Muzaka and Stoya Muzaka who were his Heirs.
 It also mentions his daughters Comita Muzaka and Chiranna Muzaka.
 According to Gjon Muzaka, he left all of his land, with the exception of Berat, Myzeqe and Castoria, to his first-born son, Lord Gjin.
-To his second son Lord Theodore he left Berat and Myzeqe, and to his third son Stoya he left Kastoria with all it’s villages and estates.
+To his second son Lord Theodore he left Berat and Myzeqe, and to his third son Stoya he left Kastoria with all its villages and estates.

 In another extract of the chronicle he mentions that the Muzaka have ruled over Epirus.
-He claims that the word “Musachi” (Muzaka) is a corruption from the Ancient Epirote tribe of Molossians (Molossachi) who inhabited Eprius.
+He claims that the word "Musachi" (Muzaka) is a corruption from the ancient Epirote tribe of Molossians (Molossachi) who inhabited Eprius.

-Gjon also mentions his family too.
-He mentions that he has 3 sons and 2 daughters:
+Gjon also mentions his family.
+He mentions that he has three sons and two daughters: